datagrok-ai/public/libraries/compute-utils/reactive-tree-driver/README.md

 - `sequential`, a mutable sequence, where each item could use data from previous items.

-Tree configuration is used to describe which nested items could be added in parallel/sequential levels.
+A tree configuration is used to describe which nested items could be added on parallel/sequential levels.

 ## Links

 Data is propagated via links.
 Links are using queries to match against the current tree state FuncCallNode inputs and outputs.
-Handler defined with the link are used to transform inputs and set outputs.
+A handler funciton defined or referenced with links is used to transform inputs and set outputs.
 Multiple link instances are allowed, using base path expand operation.

 There are several roles of links: